Are you struggling to find records on FamilySearch, MyHeritage, FindMyPast, or Ancestry for your ancestor?

 When searching for my great-grandmother Elizabeth Weekly by only her surname, I discovered why I couldn’t find her with the last name Weekly.
 The enumerator recorded her with her son-in-law’s surname!

-This also worked when I was searching for Henry Geiszler who was recorded with her step-father’s name in the 1870 US Census
+This also worked when I searched for Henry Geiszler, who was recorded with her step-father’s name in the 1870 US Census.

 ↪️ Are you looking for more genealogy resources?